rhagelstrom/BetterCombatEffects/README.md

 * Strength Drain; STR: -1d4; STACK; RESTL

 ## Concentration
-Adding an new spell effect that requires concentration will automaticlly remove the previous concentration effects if any exist.
+Default off: When on, adding an new spell effect that requires concentration will automaticlly remove the previous concentration effects if any exist.
+This can be toggled on/off in the options menu

-## Roll Inititve Each Round
+## Roll Initiative Each Round
-If the House Rule "Roll init each round" is enabled, the inititive to adjust on values for effects will be adjusted accordiningly
+If the House Rule "Roll init each round" is enabled, the Initiative to adjust on values for effects will be adjusted accordiningly

 ## Dice in Effect
 Adding effect with a dice string automatically rolls the dice when the effect is applied.
 The Shadow's Strength Drain can now be automated.
 Only die that modify ability scores (STR,DEX,CON,WIS,INT,CHA) will be rolled